 Ineligible Expenses: No reimbursement will be paid for care provided by the participant or their spouse or domestic partner.
 The cost of prescription drugs also cannot be reimbursed.

 To Qualify for This Benefit: You must demonstrate that your relative has a serious need for the services of a caregiver.
 Successful applicants for this benefit typically provide:

-- An Elder Disabled Relative Qualification Form filled out by the relative’s doctor, or documentation from In-Home Support Services, that shows that the participant’s relative has a seriously disabling condition and requires assistance to perform basic daily activities.
+- A Doctors (Green) Form filled out by the relative’s doctor, or documentation from In-Home Support Services, that shows that the participant’s relative has a seriously disabling condition and requires assistance to perform basic daily activities.
 Qualifying relatives often have restricted mobility or severe dementia, or are blind, autistic, or bed bound.

 - Evidence that the participant is currently paying, or will pay, for the services of a caregiver.